 The Invitation (2015)

 This film follows Will who, along with his new girlfriend, attends a dinner party at his ex-wife’s house.
 The behavior of his ex, as well as her new husband and friends, has Will quite suspicious from the beginning.
-After discussing death in an unusual way, Will believes his ex’s friends might be dangerous.
-While it’s a slow-building film, the suspense progresses and pays off in the end.
+After discussing death in an unusually positive way, Will believes his ex’s friends might be dangerous.
+While it’s a slow-building film, the suspense progresses and really pays off in the end.

-After getting herself into some major trouble, Kylie seemingly lucks out by getting house arrest as her punishment.
+After getting herself into some major trouble, Kylie seemingly lucks out by receiving house arrest as her punishment.
 Her mother and step-father are tasked to watch over her, and it’s rocky from the start as they do not get along.
 After experiencing some unexplained phenomenon, Kylie believes her parents home to be haunted.
 But in a bit of a girl-who-cried-wolf scenario, those around her think she is just making the whole thing up.
 Out of New Zealand, this horror/comedy is the perfect film for those who don’t do well with gore, but want some frights on Halloween.

 Evil Dead (2013)

-Director and writer Fede Alvarez went into this remake aiming to nix the comedy of the original.
-It is a disturbing take on possession that will surely please those looking for a gorey flick.
+Director and writer Fede Alvarez went into this remake aiming to nix the humor of the original.
+It is a disturbing take on possession that will surely please those looking for a super gorey flick.
 Similar to IT, this film created its own identity with the backbone of a beloved classic.
-The film also benefited from being produced by Bruce Campbell, Robert Tapert, and Sam Raimi, who were all involved in the creation of the original films.
+The film also benefited from being produced by Bruce Campbell, Robert Tapert, and Sam Raimi, who were all involved in the concept of the original films.
 Which made sure the film stayed close to its source material and respected the franchise.

 The Cabin in the Woods (2012)

-Speaking of the Evil Dead, this Drew Goddard and Joss Whedon satirical horror comedy mash-up took its setting straight from the horror franchise – a group of friends alone in the woods, finding themselves in the midst of something supernatural.
+Speaking of the Evil Dead, this Drew Goddard and Joss Whedon satirical horror comedy mash-up took its setting straight from that horror franchise – a group of friends alone in the woods, finding themselves in the midst of something supernatural.
 Mocking the stereotypes and cliches that have plagued the genre, The Cabin in the Woods balances that humor of imitation with just making an awesome scary movie.
 It’s funny, inventive and will surprise the hell out of you.
 Another great film to watch for those who aren’t quite into horror films.

 You’re Next (2011)